Back to Blog

 Side-by-side comparison of critical differences between the frameworks

-Non-compliance with the EU AI Act carries severe consequences: fines up to €35 million or 7% of global annual turnover for prohibited AI practices, €15 million or 3% for other infringements, and €7.5 million or 1.5% for providing incorrect information.
-These penalties apply regardless of organizational size or intent.
+The EU AI Act is binding legislation with severe penalties: up to €35 million or 7% of turnover for prohibited practices, €15 million or 3% for other infringements.
+ISO 42001 remains voluntary—no legal penalties for non-compliance.

-Geographic Scope and Product Focus
+Geographic Scope and Focus

 Specificity and Prohibitions

-The EU AI Act often prescribes specific, detailed requirements.
-For example, it mandates that logs be kept for at least six months, prescribes specific content for technical documentation, and requires particular conformity assessment procedures.
+The EU AI Act prescribes specific requirements: logs kept for at least six months, specific documentation content, particular conformity assessment procedures.
+ISO 42001 provides principle-based guidance allowing tailored implementations.

-Creating a Comprehensive AI Governance Strategy
+Creating a Comprehensive Strategy

 Ready to Take Control of Your AI Governance?